HELP YOUR ORGANIZATION FIND A FRESH APPROACH TO CAMPUS EVENTS, ORGANIZATION AND MEETING MANAGEMENT AND MORE!

 - Once Recognized, your organization will receive all privileges of University Recognition (see back).

-- Your organization will receive a code to make copies in the Student Involvement Center (SIC), and a mailbox in the SIC.
+- Your organization will receive a code to make copies in the Student Involvement Center (SIC).

 Privileges of University Recognition include (but are not limited to):